zhangster12/Obsidian-BJJ-Notes/Guards/X-guard.md

 # Passing
 # Retention
 # Attacking
-If you have one hook at the hook and lower the other hook to the foot, you can perform a [Tripod Sweep](obsidian://open?vault=Obsidian-BJJ-Notes&file=Sweeps%2FTripod%20Sweep).
+If you have 1 hook at the hook and lower the other hook to the foot, you can perform a [Tripod Sweep](obsidian://open?vault=Obsidian-BJJ-Notes&file=Sweeps%2FTripod%20Sweep).
 [Link](https://www.youtube.com/watch?v=5SkgNz0iwbw)
 # Variations
 ## Modified
 In the modified **X-guard**, sometimes called the butterfly-x guard, the top leg is hooking at the near side hip for control.
 [Link](https://www.youtube.com/watch?v=5YiH8ggmM4I&t=11s)